 This gives the statement if $\dim R/I = 1$.
 Otherwise, we use that $IR_Q$ is still equimultiple, so

 Plugging this in the previous formula and changing the order of summation we get that

 where the last equality holds by Proposition~\ref{param ass formula}. \end{proof}

-As a first corollary we obtain a Bertini-type theorem for Hilbert-Kunz equimultiplicity.
+As a first corollary we obtain a Bertini-type theorem for Hilbert--Kunz equimultiplicity.

-\begin{corollary} Let $(R, \mf m)$ be a local ring which is either formally unmixed with a test a locally stable test element $c$ or excellent and locally equidimensional.
-If $I$ is a Hilbert-Kunz equimultiple ideal, then there exists $x \in \mf m$, a parameter element modulo $I$, such that $IR/(x)$ is Hilbert-Kunz equimultiple.
+\begin{corollary} Let $(R, \mf m)$ be a local ring which is either formally unmixed with a locally stable test element $c$ or excellent and locally equidimensional.
+If $I$ is a Hilbert--Kunz equimultiple ideal, then there exists $x \in \mf m$, a parameter element modulo $I$, such that $IR/(x)$ is Hilbert--Kunz equimultiple.